 When you're applying them, use these three techniques for flawless application.

 As we've previously covered, one size does not fit all when it comes to applying lashes to your clients.
-The Size Matters Isolation and Measurement Lash Tweezers help you evaluate natural lash length, with a built-in ruler to accurately assess the length of your client's lashes.
+Our Size Matters Tweezers, made for isolation and Measurement Lash Tweezers help you evaluate natural lash length, with a built-in ruler to accurately assess the length of your client's lashes.

 Use eye pads with a large surface area, like the Matte Gel Eye Pads, to keep bottom lashes out of the way while you are isolating the natural lashes you're applying extensions to.
 Take care of your tweezers with these lash extension tweezer care tips.